-We rendezvoused late on Friday night to camp at the Bungleboori picnic area, around 10km out of Lithgow.
+We arrived late on Friday night to camp at the Bungleboori picnic area, around 10km out of Lithgow.
 There was no desire to hang around – the campground is covered in a carpet of rubbish and glass (a thoroughly unpleasant place to camp), so we quickly made tracks in the morning to the trailhead of the canyon.
-Here we encountered a NPWS ranger, who informed us that there was a decent amount of water around due to the recent rainfalls.
+Here we encountered an NPWS ranger, who informed us that there was a decent amount of water around due to the recent rainfalls.

 Tiger Snake Canyon